25 June 2019

 Smoking cigarettes causes serious diseases and adversely affects our health, including oral health.
 Smoking discolors teeth, and it can lead to gum disease, tooth loss, and can even cause mouth cancer in severe cases.

 A smoker’s teeth are exposed to the thousands of chemicals found in cigarette smoke.
 This includes colored compounds in the smoke that can end up on the surface of the teeth or penetrate the hard dental tissues, causing discoloration.
-A recent survey in the United Kingdom indicated that the risk of severe tooth discoloration in smokers was , though other things can also stain teeth, such as coffee, red wine, or soy sauce.
+A recent survey in the United Kingdom indicated that the risk of severe tooth discoloration in smokers was 2.4 times higher than in non-smokers, though other things can also stain teeth, such as coffee, red wine, or soy sauce.

 The process of combustion is eliminated in Platform 1.
 Not only does this cause the product to produce levels of harmful chemicals that are on average 95% lower than those measured in cigarette smoke (3R4F), but we also expect to see significantly reduced tooth discoloration compared to that caused by cigarette smoke.